Costinel22/Organised-work-day-scheduler/README.md

 #### With the following class "btn" options the button will be highlighted
 https://getbootstrap.com/docs/5.3/components/buttons/#base-class

-#### /This is a good example to remove and add classes using if statements
+#### This is a good example to remove and add classes using if statements
 https://stackoverflow.com/questions/20882528/jquery-change-table-cell-color-if-clicked-and-clicked-again